HEMI/APL SEED GRANT

 - Future Funding and Goals – State how this project will help the proposing team attract new or additional external funding following the HEMI/APL Seed Grant project phase.
-Indicate which funding agencies and programs will be approached with future proposals.
+Which funding agencies and programs will be approached with future proposals?

-- Impact – Describe how this project will impact HEMI, APL and/or the broader Hopkins research community.
-If the proposal involves multiple investigators from either HEMI or APL, one of the investigators from each must be designated as the Principal Investigator, with the remaining investigators as Co- Investigators.
+- Impact – Describe how this project will impact HEMI/APL and/or the broader JHU research community.
+If the proposal involves multiple investigators, one of the investigators must be designated as the Principal Investigator, with the remaining investigators as Co-Investigators.

-- Budget and Budget Justification – Budget not to exceed $50,000 ($25k to each, HEMI and APL investigators) for a period up to 12 months.
-HEMI/APL Seed Grant Program will support all costs.
+- Budget and Budget Justification – (Budget not to exceed $50,000 for a period up to 12 months).
+Facilities and Administrative costs cannot be charged to this grant.

 - Curriculum Vitae (one or 2 pages, standard NSF or NIH formats).